hamzeh-shaghlil/terrform-task/README.md

->   Declare output to show us the DNS ENDPoint address of the Loadbnalncer that we create so we can request the html page through it.
+>   Declare output to retrive the Loadbnalncer ENDPoint that to request the HTML page through it.
    ```
 output "LoadBalancer DNS" {
   value = "${aws_elb.MyELB.dns_name}"